adityadani/pxdocs/content/key-management/aws-kms/_index.md

 Apply EC2 role to all the AWS instances where Portworx will be running.

-Along with the EC2 role you will still need to provide `AWS_CMK` and `AWS_REGION` through config.json
+Along with the EC2 role you will still need to provide `AWS_CMK` and `AWS_REGION` either through config.json or as environment variables.
+To provide them through config.json add the following section to the config.json on all the nodes

 ```text
 cat /etc/pwx/config.json
 ```